Charli3-Official/charli3-push-oracle-sdk/README.md

 Below are the available commands:

-1. `add-funds`: Interactively adds nodes to the oracle.
+1. `add-nodes`: Interactively adds nodes to the oracle.
 The program will prompt you to enter nodes.
 To quit, enter 'q'.

     ```bash
-    python scripts/oracle_owner_actions.py add-funds
+    python scripts/oracle_owner_actions.py add-nodes
     ```
 2. `remove-nodes`: Interactively removes nodes from the oracle.
 The program will prompt you to enter nodes.
 To quit, enter 'q'.